BriceNocenti/tabxplor/README.md

 If R makes complex things simple, it can sometimes make simple things difficult.
-This is why `tabxplor` tries to make it easy to deal with multiple crosstabs: to create and manipulate them, but also to read them, using color helpers to highlight the important information.
-It will to enhance your data exploration experience with simple yet powerful tools.
+This is why `tabxplor` tries to make it easy to deal with multiple crosstabs: to create and manipulate them, but also to read them, using color helpers to highlight important information.
+It would love to enhance your data exploration experience with simple yet powerful tools.
 All functions are tidyverse-propelled, pipe-friendly, and render tibbles, which can be easily modified using `dplyr`.
 Tables can be exported to Excel with formats and colors.